LuShenJ/PyEMILI/manual/Line_finding.md

 Press 'y' to finish or 'n' to reset the parameters:
 ```

 At this time, the graph has been redrawn, continuum is refitted with input parameters.
-Let's see in detail what the different between these two sets of parameters.
+Let's see in detail what the difference is between these two sets of parameters.

 ![continumm compare](./pic/continuum_cp2.png)
 ![continumm compare](./pic/continuum_cp1.png)

-Here is a revised version for clarity:

 The top panel uses the default parameters `percentile=25` and `length=100`, while the bottom panel uses `percentile=75` and `length=50`.
 The fitting principle is as follows: within a specified moving window length, a chosen percentile of the flux values in that window is calculated to represent the continuum value at the midpoint of the window.
 Typically, in an emission-line spectrum, a `percentile` around `25` is recommended, whereas in an absorption-line-dominated spectrum, a `percentile` around `75` is more suitable.
 The `length` of the moving window is based on the typical full width at half-maximum (FWHM) of the spectral lines, with a wider window used for lines with larger FWHMs.

 Once you finish fitting the continuum, press `y` and then `Enter`.
-The code then starts finding the spectral lines based on input SNR threshold.
-Default is 7.
+The code then starts finding the spectral lines based on the input SNR threshold.
+The default is 7.
 Another graph will show with the lines have been found.

 ![find lines](./pic/find_lines.png)